Legatous/Kubernetes/README.md

-# Learning some devops and kubernettes
+# Learning some devops and kubernetes